20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 Urban Apartment Balcony With Vibrant, Modern Décor, Rattan Chairs & a Well-Stocked Bookshelf Along the Walls

 Get cozy chairs, loveseats, and bookshelves if you are up for some intimate, reading or closed balcony garden ideas.
-You can also use a bookshelf door or fabric canopies for extra comfort.
+Like, you can also use a bookshelf door or fabric canopies for extra comfort.
 Sliding bookshelves under a raised balcony deck can also create a sleek look!

 A Balcony Garden Temple With Flowering Plants & Warm Lights

-Thinking about turning your balcony into a private sanctuary for your home?
-First, start by cleaning it and add spiritual temples, screens, or rugs.
-Aftereward, you can also add fragrant or blooming plants, garlands and soft lights to help city balcony garden ideas take a spiritual turn!
+So first, clean the balcony and add in spiritual temples, screens, or rugs.
+Then, you can also add fragrant or blooming plants, garlands and soft lights to help city balcony garden ideas take a spiritual turn!

 Below is a tabular list to help you in choosing plants easily: